mccraigmccraig/deepstate/README.md

 under the hood lives a React `useReducer` hook, which deepstate builds on to help you define complex actions with ease

+### How is this different to any other `useReducer` ?

+deepstate is fundamentally a vanilla `useReducer`, but when it handles an `action` the result is a
+`(fn <state>) -> <action-effects>`, i.e. a function of `state` returning `action-effects`.
+The `action-effects` may include `state` updates, but may also include navigation, further `dispatch`es and a promise of later delivery of more `action-effects`. deepstate provides functions for handling these effect functions and macros for making it easy to create them.

 ### Core functions:

 * [use-action](https://cljdoc.org/d/com.github.mccraigmccraig/deepstate/CURRENT/api/deepstate.action#use-action) -